eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/docs/dsl.md

 The DSL's metadata support opens up several future possibilities:

-1.**Selective Disclosure Policies**: Define policies for what should be selectively disclosed based on metadata attributes.
+1. **Selective Disclosure Policies**: Define policies for what should be selectively disclosed based on metadata attributes.

 ```kotlin
 // Define a policy that makes all PII selectively disclosable